ahaggard2013/binaryninja-ollama/README.md

 - Ideas:
     - Improved 'all function' renaming (see code comments)
+    - target single variable naming instead of all variables on a line
-    - create comments describing code functionality
+    - generate AI comments describing code
     - Structure Recovery

 ## License